Will you wait longer to load a webpage while surfing the internet?

 You can instantly obtain a report of your website’s performance by typing your website URL.
 Scores and recommendations are generated using a combination of Google PageSpeed Insights and YSlow.

-GTmetrix is pretty easy to use compared with other development tools, and beginners can adapt quickly.
+GTmetrix is easier to use than other development tools, and beginners can adapt quickly.

 It includes a lot of details, as you can see above, including: